vega/vega-lite/docs/encoding/axis.md

 Axis configuration defines default settings for axes.
 Properties defined under the `"axis"` property in the top-level [`config`](config.html) object are applied to _all_ axes.

-Additional property blocks can target more specific axis types based on the orientation (`"axisX"`, `"axisY"`, `"axisLeft"`, `"axisTop"`, etc.) or band scale type (`"axisBand"`).
+Additional property blocks can target more specific axis types based on the orientation (`"axisX"`, `"axisY"`, `"axisLeft"`, `"axisTop"`, etc.), band scale type (`"axisBand"`), or scale's data type (`"axisQuantitative"` and `"axisTemporal"`).
 For example, properties defined under the `"axisBand"` property will only apply to axes visualizing `"band"` scales.
 If multiple axis config blocks apply to a single axis, type-based options take precedence over orientation-based options, which in turn take precedence over general options.

 An axis configuration supports all [axis properties](#properties) except `position`, `orient`, `format`, `tickCount`, `values`, and `zindex`.